swiftlang/swift-evolution/proposals/NNNN-collections-move-indices.md

 }
 ```

-If ARC can prove that the collection does contain indices where
+If ARC can prove that the collection does not contain indices where
 `i.isRed` is true, then it can deinit the collection right after
 constructing the index collection, before starting the loop.
 Then, the
 first time we need to advance the index, dereferencing the unowned